Weak Signal Asymptotics for Sequentially Randomized Experiments: Proofs of Main Results

-\bpf We now prove that the $ 1/\delta $ regret scaling holds under undersmoothed two-armed Thompson sampling, as the arm gap $ \delta $ tends to infinity.
-Before delving into the details, let us first point out an intriguing connection between the two-armed bandit analyzed here and the one-armed version in Theorem \ref{theo:TS1_super}, and its consequence for how the proof will be carried out.
+We now prove that the $ 1/\delta $ regret scaling holds under undersmoothed two-armed Thompson sampling, as the arm gap $ \delta $ tends to infinity.
+Before delving into the details, let us first point out an intriguing and useful connection between the two-armed bandit analyzed here and the one-armed version presented in the previous subsection.
 In the one-armed setting, a crucial simplifying feature is that there is no uncertainty associated with the second, default arm, whereas in the two-armed case, both arms' mean rewards are uncertain.
-This manifests in there being only one driving Brownian motion in the description of the diffusion limit for one-armed Thompson sampling, versus two independent Brownian motions in the two-armed case.
+This manifests in there being only one Brownian motion in the description of the diffusion limit for one-armed Thompson sampling, versus two independent Brownian motions in the two-armed case.